 Vodafone Ireland Announces EUR 360 Million Investment and New Dublin Headquarters

-Vodafone Ireland has announced a major EUR 360 million investment programme and plans to relocate to a new headquarters in Dublin City Centre, reaffirming the telecommunications giant's long-term commitment to its Irish operations.
+Vodafone Ireland has announced a β¬360 million investment programme and opened a new national headquarters at St Stephen's Green in Dublin City Centre, marking the company's 25th anniversary in Ireland and reaffirming its long-term commitment to the Irish market and its digital future.

 Background